March 21

 Eric is delighted to be returning to the part of False Witness.
 He has always had a deep love for singing and has been a member of several choirs, including the Los Robles Master Chorale and the Southern California Latter-day Saint Choir.
 Music has been a meaningful way for him to express his faith and reflect on the atoning sacrifice of Jesus Christ.
 He is continually in awe of the Savior’s infinite power to intercede on behalf of all God’s children, standing as an advocate between them and justice.
 Eric resides in Camarillo, California, with his wife, Shae.
 He cherishes time spent with his family, especially his three children and four grandchildren.
 Being part of Lamb of God is a profound and humbling experience for him, allowing him to share his testimony through music while honoring the Savior’s love and grace.

-Marie Pearson Tarbet is thrilled to return as a narrator this year.
-She is a voice-over artist with national ads for Hallmark, NBC, Allstate, Olive Garden, and projects for The Church of Jesus Christ of Latter-day Saints.
-She is also the voice of the Nauvoo Visitor’s Center women’s statues.
-As one half of the brother-sister band “The Pearsons,” she has worked on projects for Deseret Book, PBS, Especially For Youth, Shadow Mountain, Target, and Irving Music.
-Their song “I Believe That Jesus Loves Me” will be published in multiple languages in the Friend magazine in 2025.
-Marie loves narrating this beautiful story of Jesus Christ!
-She enjoys playing instruments, teaching music, and growing vegetables.
-Her best friend is her husband Lee, and together they served a senior mission in rural Thailand (2022-2023), where she recorded voice-overs for a major public hospital.
-During her time there, she picked up a bit of Thai and enjoyed plenty of spicy food.
+Marie Pearson Tarbet is delighted to return as Narrator.
+A professional voice-over artist, she has recorded national advertisements for Hallmark, NBC, Allstate, Kinkos, and Olive Garden, as well as projects for The Church of Jesus Christ of Latter-day Saints.
+She is also the voice of the Nauvoo Visitors’ Center women’s statues.
+As half of the sibling duo “The Pearsons,” Marie has collaborated on projects for Deseret Book, PBS, Especially For Youth, Shadow Mountain, Target, and Irving Music.
+Their song “I Believe That Jesus Loves Me” was published internationally in 2025.
+Marie loves sharing the story of Jesus Christ through narration.
+She enjoys Playing instruments, teaching music, gardening, and serving alongside her best friend and husband, Lee.
+The two recently completed a senior mission in rural Thailand, where she recorded voice-overs for a public hospital (2022-2023).

 ORCHESTRA